and she's got 5 great posts on pigeons. We'll let her take it from here:

 - These days we don't think much about pigeons as food, but they may be the oldest domesticated bird; they were first domesticated in the Middle East and Egypt a few thousand years ago and have featured in traditional cuisines of Africa, the Middle East, Asia, and Europe.
 In fact, the street pigeons we see in the U.S. were first brought from Europe in the 1600s for food.

-- There are hundreds of unusual breeds of domestic pigeons, called fancy pigeons.
 They're the same species as our familiar street pigeons, but you wouldn't know it from the looks of some.
 Fancy pigeons come in all colors, shapes, and sizes, weighing from four ounces to four pounds.

 Charles Darwin kept and bred fancy pigeons in the few years leading up to the publication of the Origin of Species.
 He was so taken with the diversity of these birds that he began the Origin with a long description of fancy pigeons.